 The Board is responsible for the other information.
-The other information comprises the information included on Analysis of Variance and Kiwisport Statement, but does not include the financial statements, and our auditor's report thereon.
+The other information comprises the Statement of Responsibility, Members of the Board, Analysis of Variance Report, Good Employer Statement and Kiwisport Statement and Te Tiriti o Waitangi Statement, but does not include the financial statements, and our auditor's report thereon.